Have you ever thought about the environmental impact of sending a fundraising pack in the post?

 - Keep your supporters motivated from the get-go

-Signing up your charity takes less than 10 minutes and your FundraizingHero page is ready for you to share with your fundraisers straight away.
+Signing up your charity to our 14-day free trial takes less than 10 minutes and your FundraizingHero page is ready for you to share with your supporters straight away.

-All you need to sign up is information about your charity, your logo, 2 of your colours and a credit card.
-You can choose to pay monthly (£22+ VAT) or pay yearly (£240+ VAT).
-Sign up now
+All you need to sign up is information about your charity, your logo and 2 of your colours.